mlrun/mlrun/docs/change-log/index.md

 - Supports SQLTarget for storey engine.
 (Spark is nor yet supported.)
    See [SQL data source](../data-prep/ingest-data-fs.html#sql-data-source) and [SQL target store](../data-prep/ingest-data-fs.html#sql-target-store).
 - The RedisNoSqlTarget now supports the Spark engine.
-- The username and password for the RedisNoSqlTarget are now configured using secrets, as <prefix_>REDIS_USER <prefix_>REDIS_PASSWORD where "<prefix>" is the optional
-   RedisNoSqlTarget 'credentials_prefix' parameter.
+- The username and password for the RedisNoSqlTarget are now configured using secrets, as <prefix_>REDIS_USER <prefix_>REDIS_PASSWORD where \<prefix> is the optional RedisNoSqlTarget 'credentials_prefix' parameter.
 See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store).
 - Offline data can be registered as feature sets.
 See [Create a feature set without ingesting its data](../feature-store/feature-sets.html#create-a-feature-set-without-ingesting-its-data).

 #### Projects